rmavis/bm/readme.md

 `bm` is a simple tool for saving and retrieving bits of text.
 You could use it to save bookmarks, hard-to-remember commands, complex emoticons, stuff like that.
 It's similar to the most excellent [boom][] by [Zach Holman][zh] but suits me better.

+It's a single file and has no external dependencies.
+Currently it runs only on OS X.

 Say you want to save Wikipedia's page on Tardigrades.
 You would enter:

 	$ bm -n https://en.wikipedia.org/wiki/Tardigrade

-Then, when you want to read about those awesome weird animals again, you can type:
+Then, when you want to read about those creepy cool animals again, you can type:

 	$ bm Tardigrade